You’ve heard of a Health Savings Account (HSA), but have you heard of how to build a Health Account?

 Do you choose a drug for many symptoms that could be alleviated by changing the foods we eat, or drinking more water, or losing weight?

-By changing our diet and lifestyle habits, we can frequently reduce or even eliminate the need for prescription and over-the-counter medications and help build a healthy bank account.
+By changing our diet and lifestyle habits, we can frequently reduce or even eliminate the need for prescription and over-the-counter medications and help build a thriving health account.